 Some would say that Southern America does.
 Well, you can decide for yourself when you hear Butta square off culinarily with our homie Denz from South Carolina on the track “Too Many Chefs”.
 This and many more of Butta’s new brilliantly flavourful contributions will be made available on the highly-anticipated, long-awaited…

-With three strong projects effectively complete and ready for release, and a tour planned in Canada for July; 2019 is going to be an busy year for P-Butta!
+With three strong projects effectively complete and ready for release, and a tour planned in Canada for fall; 2019 is going to be an busy year for P-Butta!

 Call It Flames